hoolim/Haolin-Miao-demonstrator/README.md

 ## Repository Structure

 * `prepare_dataset.py`: Parses the raw MCE dataset and generates `metadata.csv`.
-* `finetune_whisper.py`: The core script for fine-tuning a chosen Whisper model.
+* `Fine-tuning-large.py` and `Fine-tuning-small.py`: The core script for fine-tuning a chosen Whisper model.
 * `README.md`: This documentation file.

 ## Acknowledgements